noargs/Phoenix-projects/phoenix-2025/plate_slate/README.md

   end
 ```

-You don't need to definee a resolver function for every field.
+You don't need to define a resolver function for every field.
 For example, this query will attempt to resolve a menu item’s `:name` field:
 ```graphql
 {
   menuItems {